Koumbaya/wumpus/README.md

    - **Shoot**: You can shoot an arrow into one of the adjacent caves in hopes of killing the Wumpus.
 The arrow can travel up to 5 rooms.
 Shooting the Wumpus successfully means you win.
 Missing the Wumpus might cause it to wake up and move to a random adjacent cave.
 Be careful of not hitting yourself with the arrow !

 4. **Hints**: The game provides hints based on which cave the player is in:
-   - **"You smell a Wumpus!"**: This means the Wumpus is in one of the adjacent caves.
+   - **"An unmistakable scent hints at a Wumpus lurking nearby!"**: This means the Wumpus is in one of the adjacent caves.
-   - **"You feel a strong draft!"**: This indicates that one of the connected caves has a pit.
+   - **"A chilling draft suggests the presence of a pit nearby!"**: This indicates that one of the connected caves has a pit.
-   - **"You hear bats nearby!"**: This suggests that giant bats are in an adjacent cave.
+   - **"The distant fluttering of bats reaches your ears!"**: This suggests that giant bats are in an adjacent cave.

 5. **Winning and Losing**:
    - **Winning**: The player wins by shooting the Wumpus without falling into a pit or being eaten.